cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter5.typ

 $ chi_n = (lambda_n - lambda_(n-1))/lambda_N, $<eq:chi_definition>

-which encodes the relative spacing between eigenvalues, normalized by the $N$th eigenvalue, where N is the maximum number of eigenvalues used.
+which encodes the relative spacing between eigenvalues, normalized by the $N$th eigenvalue, where $N$ is the maximum number of eigenvalues used.
 This variable serves as a stable and scale-invariant input for the machine learning model.

 In this case, we set $N=19$ because predicting both $phi_Kappa$ and $phi_a$ requires more information than in the isotropic case, where only one target was predicted.
 We are now working in a two-dimensional target space (as shown in @fig:targets_distribution), rather than a one-dimensional one.
 This increased complexity demands more data to achieve reliable predictions.
 The most practical approach, therefore, is to utilize all available information — that is, the first 20 eigenvalues.